Best Apple Pencil alternative 2023 - Our top picks

-Another downside is compatibility.
-Apple Pencils only work on a limited number of devices.
+That's not all though.
+The Apple Pencil only works on a limited number of devices.
 In fact, the second generation model only works on the iPad Pro and the iPad mini.

 Enter the best Apple Pencil alternatives.
-By comparison, our top picks are relatively inexpensive and work with a wider range of devices, with some even functioning on iPhones too.
+By comparison, our top picks are relatively inexpensive and work with a wider range of devices, with some even functioning on iPhones, and the best phones in general, too.

 You're not losing out in terms of features either.
 Many alternatives still offer some of the Apple Pencil's standout qualities, such as pressure and tilt sensitivity, palm rejection, and Bluetooth pairing.